RakhithJK/spyder-ide-spyder-wiki/How-to-run-PyQt-applications-within-Spyder.md

     Tools > Preferences > IPython Console > Graphics

+After that, please restart your console kernels or Spyder itself for this change to take effect.

 ### Example PyQt applications that run in Spyder

 These applications are based on this [code](https://pythonprogramminglanguage.com/pyqt5-hello-world/))